 Property Attributes Notes get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 ExternalFileID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the file evidence.
 Note • Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
-ExternalInstallerEviden ปกรigned integer (bigint).
+ExternalInstaller EvidenceID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the installer evidence.
-Note • Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
-It is therefore best practice to treat this field as mandatory.
 ExternalServerID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The External Server ID for the remote server.
-Note • Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
-It is therefore best practice to treat this field as mandatory.

 Property Attributes Notes ExternalUserID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the end-user that has used the file evidence.
-Note • Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
-It is therefore best practice to treat this field as mandatory.
+LastUsedDate Date/time field.
+May be null.
+The last time the remote application was used by the user.
 VDIGroupUUID A universally unique identifier.
 May be null.
 The desktop group UUID from which the application is published